itsme-sultan/90DaysOfDevOps/2026/day-25/day-25-notes.md

    - When would you use each one?
      * `--soft`  : when you want to undo a commit but keep changes staged,for example to edit the commit message.
      * `--mixed` : when you want to undo a commit and unstage changes,so you can modify them before recommitting.
-     * `--reset` : when you want to completely remove commits and all changes.
+     * `--hard` : when you want to completely remove commits and all changes.

    - Should you ever use `git reset` on commits that are already pushed?
      * No, once commits are pushed, others may have already pulled and worked on them, so resetting them can cause confusion and conflicts.